Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 an exploit we're developing or to find any other sort of vulnerability, being able to execute (and, if possible, debug) the binary on an environment we fully control would be a massive advantage.
 In some/most cases -like this router-, being able to debug on the original hardware is not possible.
-In the next post we'll work on CPU emulation to debug the binaries in our own computers.
+In the next post, we'll work on CPU emulation to debug the binaries in our own computers.

 *Thanks for reading!
 I'm sorry this post took so long to come out.
 Between work,